 Lampo director Andrew Fenchel and musician Steve Hauschildt will talk about experimental music and conduct a hands-on workshop at Apple Michigan Avenue on Saturday, January 25 at 2:00 p.m.
 Steve also will perform a short set.
 Music Lab: Sonic Landscapes with Lampo and Steve Hauschildt.
 Details here.

-Catherine Lamb is a violist and composer who blends West Coast experimentalism with the structures and intonations of ancient Hindustani music.
+Catherine Lamb is a violist and composer who blends West Coast experimentalism with the structures and intonations of ancient Hindustani Dhrupad.
 Her music reveals a slow-changing spectrum of microtonal colors and temporal effects, in stunning works that explore the interaction of sounds in specific physical spaces or rooms.

 Cat’s Chicago debut; Rebecca’s first U.S. performance.

 Catherine Lamb (b.1982, Olympia, Wash.) is a composer and performer interested in how precise frequencies of pitch interact harmonically and sonically.
 She has been studying and composing music since a young age.
 In 2003 she turned away from the conservatory in an attempt to understand Hindustani classical music, later finding Mani Kaul in 2006.
 She also studied experimental composition at the California Institute of the Arts under James Tenney and Michael Pisaro, who were both integral influences.
 It was during this time that she began diving deeply into her own practice of what she later termed “the interaction of tone.”